FTMTOKEN (FTMX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FTMTOKEN Historical Price

-According to the latest data gathered on FTMTOKEN live price page, the current price of FTMTOKEN is 0.054108USD.
+According to the latest data gathered on FTMTOKEN live price page, the current price of FTMTOKEN is 0.050381USD.
 The circulating supply of FTMTOKEN(FTMX) is

 In the past 24 hours, FTMTOKEN has shown a price movement of